 Do not scold your Canoodle; simply repeat yourself and hold firm.
 That being said, with their combination of intelligence and eagerness to please, Canoodles are a very easy dog breed to train.

-Related: How to Train a Dog with a Shock Collar and How to Use an E-Collar to Train Your Dog.
+Related: How to Use an E-Collar to Train Your Dog.

 When adopting any dog, you should ensure that the breeder you choose is reputable.
 Reputable breeders will complete a thorough series of health tests on parent dogs.